-Google Sites is not necessarily the first application that enters the mind of most people as a platform for building out a corporate website.
+Google Sites is not necessarily the first application that has entered most people’s minds as a platform for building a corporate website.

-However, there are a number of Google Sites use cases that individuals and organizations can take advantage of.
+However, there are several Google Sites use cases that individuals and organizations can take advantage of.

-One of the powerful aspects of Google Sites is that it has the same built-in sharing options that other Gmail and Google Workspace components have.
+One of the powerful advantages of Google Sites is that it has the same built-in sharing options as other Gmail and Google Workspace components.
 Sharing options are:

-If you make a Google Site publicly viewable, you can decide whether search engines should be able to index it or not.
+If you make a Google Site publicly viewable, you can decide whether search engines should be able to index it.

-These granular permission levels make Google Sites easy to adapt to a variety of non-standard website use cases.
+These granular permission levels make it easy for Google Sites to adapt to various non-standard website use cases.

 Here are five ways to use Google Sites other than as a corporate website platform.